15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

 Why it works: After several touchpoints, directness is refreshing.
-This email acknowledges that you have been following up (which shows persistence, not desperation, when done right) and gives the prospect three clear options: yes, not now, or not interested.
-Giving people an easy out actually increases response rates because it removes the pressure of feeling like saying "no" will lead to more follow-ups.
+Acknowledging you have been following up shows persistence (not desperation), and the three options (yes, not now, not interested) give people an easy out, which actually increases response rates.

 Pro tips:

-• The phrase "I want to be respectful of your time" is important.
-It signals self-awareness and differentiates you from reps who blindly follow up without acknowledging the prospect's silence.
+- "I want to be respectful of your time" signals self-awareness and differentiates you from reps who follow up without acknowledging the prospect's silence.

-• Offer the "follow up later" option.
-Some prospects genuinely are interested but the timing is wrong.
-Giving them a way to defer without rejecting keeps the door open.
+- Offer "follow up later."
+Some prospects are interested but the timing is wrong.

 Template 9: The Short Bump